 Any way you ultimately decide to do it, if required, we are all filing our tax returns this time of year.

 But what happens after we drop the envelope at the post office?
 Is it possible to track it and if so, how?
 As dysfunctional as the IRS seems, believe it or not, there are ways.

-First off, you really don’t even have to drop them off at the post office anymore as whether you’re using a software, doing them manually, or hiring a professional to prepare them, you can just simply file them electronically.
+First off, you really don’t even have to drop them off at the post office anymore.
+Whether you’re using a software, doing them manually, or hiring a professional to prepare them, you can just simply file them electronically.

 In other words, the data will flow over the Internet securely directly to the IRS.
 You’ll receive a notification that your return has been delivered to the IRS within minutes or hours, and that is your proof of timely filing.

-Now, if you do send a paper return via U.S. mail, make sure you send it via Certified Mail as that is the only way to ensure that the postal receipt you get will be treated as a valid proof of timely filing.
+Now, if you do send a paper return via U.S. mail, make sure you send it via Certified Mail.
+That is the only way to ensure that the postal receipt you get will be treated as a valid proof of timely filing.
 You will need to keep the green colored receipt that they give you back, which has a number on it.
-You would also be able to track the package using the following link USPS Track & Confirm and know exactly when it is delivered to the IRS.
+You will also be able to track the package through USPS Track & Confirm and know exactly when it is delivered to the IRS.

 You have now delivered your tax return, either electronically or physically, so what can you do to track your tax return?

 - Call the IRS and ask.
 You’ll be waiting a while until a representative answers, and then you’ll have to actually talk to the IRS.